FATF Grey List Countries 2025 and Financial Action Task Force Black List

 What is FATF Grey List?

-FATF Grey List is a list of countries that are involved and supporting activities like money laundering, terrorist financing, and proliferation financing, human trafficking, funding of weapons for mass destruction etc. Currently 20 countries including Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Haiti, Jamaica, Jordan, Mali, Morocco, Myanmar, Panama, Senegal, Philippines, South Sudan ,Syria Turkey ,United Arab Emirates, Uganda, Yemen are in FATF grey list.
+FATF Grey List comprises countries involved in activities like money laundering, terrorist financing, human trafficking, and funding of weapons for mass destruction.
+Currently, there are 20 countries including Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Haiti, Jamaica, Jordan, Mali, Morocco, Myanmar, Panama, Senegal, Philippines, South Sudan, Syria, Turkey, United Arab Emirates, Uganda, and Yemen.

 Is Pakistan in FATF grey List?